nbroeking/Haskell/presentation/Chapter2/IntemediateTypes.md

         zero = Fn id
 ```

-This essentially defines an intsance of addable for functions of the type `a -> a`
+This essentially defines an instance of addable for functions of the type `a -> a`
-(The reason we must wrap it in our own type is aut of the scope for now) using
+(The reason we must wrap it in our own type is out of the scope for now) using
-function composition for the adding function and the identitiy function as
+function composition for the adding function and the identity function as
 "zero".

 What is the point in doing all this you might be wondering?
 We now have 3 types in